arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 The UNO R4 WiFi is based on the 32-bit RA4M1 series microcontroller, **R7FA4M1AB3CFM#AA0**, from Renesas, which uses a 48 MHz Arm® Cortex®-M4 microprocessor with a floating point unit (FPU).

-The operating voltage for the RA4M1 is fixed at 5V as to be hardware compatible with shields, accessories & circuits based on an previous UNO revision.
+The operating voltage for the RA4M1 is fixed at 5 V as to be hardware compatible with shields, accessories & circuits based on previous Arduino UNO boards.

 The R7FA4M1AB3CFM#AA0 features:
 * 256 kB flash / 32 kB SRAM / 8 kB data flash (EEPROM)